⚠️ CAUTION — With Conditions — Spinach

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with spinach — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about spinach, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With spinach, the factors that matter most are preparation and quantity — not just the safety rating.
 The rating opens the question; how much and how often you feed settles it.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References